ThuyNT13/nutrients/README.md

 $ rails new app_name -d postgresql
 ```

 [Sign-up for Heroku](https://signup.heroku.com), if you haven't already.
-Make sure that Heroku CLI (command-line interface) is installed by running the code below iin your terminal.
+Make sure that Heroku CLI (command-line interface) is installed by running the code below in your terminal.
 If not, install it from [here](https://devcenter.heroku.com/articles/heroku-cli).

 ```bash
 $ heroku version